Tuananh224z/Xulyanh/README.roboflow.txt

 Objects are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
+* Auto-orientation of pixel data (with EXIF-orientation stripping)

 No image augmentation techniques were applied.